GreenRodger8/CollegePortfolio/index.md

     }
 ```

+### Database Schema:

 I also designed the database schema for the class.
 Principles of normalization were followed except for one instance: song path is an attribute in both song table and note table.
 This decision was made to simplify implementation.

-### Database Schema Visualized:

 ##### Playlist Table
 Playlist ID|Playlist Title